ManpreetRao/come-and-eat/README.md

         </li>
     </li>

+<h2>Bugs</h2>
+After deploying my website, I found that my 'Join Us' and 'Contact Us' pages were not showing the full content when viewed at a screen width smaller than 300px.
+To fix this, I added 'auto' to the height styling for each section and amended the text style.
+This made it possible to see the content of all the pages at any size.

 <h2>Features for the future</h2>
 I would like to add more online options for the sessions next time, with links to streaming and online calling services for the user to recieve email ivitations to once they've filled the form out.